Historical Overview

 Effective institutions and systems of public financial management (PFM) play a crucial role in the implementation of national policies concerning development and poverty reduction.
 Good PFM is the linchpin that ties together available resources, delivery of services, and achievement of government policy objectives.
 If it is done well, PFM ensures that revenue is collected efficiently and used appropriately and sustainably.

 PEFA introduced a standard methodology and reference tool for PFM diagnostic assessments.
 It was extensively discussed and tested between 2001 and 2005 with the aim of harmonizing the needs of government and their development partners for a common analytical tool and shared data.
-The first publicly available version of PEFA was launched in 2005 and reports for Afghanistan and Zambia were produced in that year.
+The first publicly available version of PEFA Framework was launched in 2005 and reports for Afghanistan and Zambia were produced in that year.

-20 Years Timeline
+25 Years Timeline

 PEFA Program was Established by Seven Partners